lihsianghsu/Map-of-bike-counters-in-Paris/README.md

  Two datasets are used to create the map:
  - A bike count dataset accessible on the site of Paris Open Data: https://opendata.paris.fr/explore/dataset/comptage-velo-donnees-compteurs/
- - A district dataset containing the geographiic information of each district in Paris, accessible on the site of Paris Open Data: https://opendata.paris.fr/explore/dataset/arrondissements/
+ - A district dataset containing the geographical information of each district in Paris, accessible on the site of Paris Open Data: https://opendata.paris.fr/explore/dataset/arrondissements/